pranavkantgaur/pranavkantgaur.github.io/_posts/15-03-13-custom-hash.md

 C++ requires using a hash function for doing comparision while inserting an element in the set.
 Since my _elements_ are three dimensional, I need to find out an _effective_ hash function for multi-dimensional structures.

-So, this post will contain an active list of hash functions that I find on internet proposed for multdimensional structures.
+So, this post will contain an active list of hash functions that I find on internet proposed for multidimensional structures.